guitheengineer/Twitter-Trending/README.md

+# Twitter-Trending

-Made with ReactJS, app fetches data from Twitter API.
+Made with ReactJS, it's an web that app fetches data from Twitter API and display them as a simple list.
 It's possible to search for topics by country.

 ## Preview
 ![Preview image](https://github.com/gsdeveloper/Twitter-Trending/blob/master/preview%20(1).png)